What is the renewable fuel standard?

 What policies can be adopted to address high RINs prices?

-There is much that the EPA can do to ensure that RINs prices hold steady at a relatively low price, as intended when the RFS was established:
+There is much that the EPA can do to ensure that RINs prices hold steady at a relatively low price, as intended when the RFS was established.
+EPA has the authority to:

 - Undo the recently created, and illegal, policy of “reallocation,” under which the EPA increases the RFS requirement for refiners that do not receive SREs in order to “make up” for those exemptions.
 Since SREs are consistently shown not to reduce biofuel demand, reallocation serves only to increase RIN costs and enhance U.S. reliance on foreign biofuels to meet the RFS.

-- Grant tradeable RINs for biofuels exports, thus advancing U.S. foreign and commercial policy in line with the nation’s “Energy Dominance” while still meeting the statutory purposes of the RFS.
+- Grant tradeable RINs for biofuels exports, thus advancing U.S. foreign and commercial policy while still meeting the statutory purposes of the RFS.
 Such a policy would incentivize exports while lowering the cost of RINs by adding more into the market.